Radhika2810/tweet-trend-new/README.md

 hai this is radhika
 im learning devops

-i have changed default settings.
+i have changed default settings..